griffincalme/ExperimentalScripts/README.md

 Use E to encrypt, D to decrypt.
 Make sure to type the complete file path.
 However, if the file to be encrypted is in the same folder as FileEncryptor.py, it is only necessary to type the filename.

 -----

+#CoinFlip.py

+returns heads or tails with equal probability when the function is called